Less effort, more insight: introducing Dependency Graph for Supply Chain

 Flexibility with, or without, lockfiles

-Lockfiles are the best investment you can make for supply chain security.
-They ensure consistent dependency resolution across environments, but their adoption isn’t universal.
+Lockfiles – compiled dependency manifests that specify the exact version of every dependency installed – are the best investment you can make for supply chain security.
+They encode information about the dependency graph, the exact versions of dependencies, transitive relationships, and ensure consistent dependency resolution across environments.
+However, their adoption isn’t universal.
 While many developer teams embrace them, other teams may avoid them for various reasons: lockfiles may introduce friction in development workflows, they may be uncommon in the programming language/ecosystem that the team uses, or they may result in more frequent merge conflicts which slow down development.

 This inconsistency creates a significant challenge for AppSec teams that need to understand the risks introduced by third party dependencies.
 With the power of our Dependency Graph, Semgrep now adapts to a wider range of real-world scenarios by: